fungu5/Competitions/README.md

 # README
-This is a collection of the writeups I made for competitons I was apart of
+This is a collection of the writeups I made for competitions, rooms, or machines